Chemotherapy, Breast Cancer, and Me – Part 5

 I packed lozenges for a dry mouth, hand lotion, a box of crackers, new headphones for my iPhone, a small blanket, a comfy warm top that wouldn't interfere with the IV, warm socks, note cards and a pen in case I needed to write something down, a couple of the booklets I'd been given, Vaseline for dry lips, and some Kleenex.

 Thurs., Dec.
 6

-I was scheduled to be there at 9:30, so at 8:30 I took the three different pills (technically 1 plus 3 plus 2) that I'd been told to take.
+I was scheduled to be at the hospital at 9:30, so at 8:30 I took the three different pills (technically 1 plus 3 plus 2) that I'd been told to take an hour before.
 They were to help with nausea and inflammation.
 My druggist had mentioned that one of the drugs might make me feel a bit ADHD.
-Before the hour was up, I felt a little spacey.
+Before the hour was up, I began to feel a little spacey.

 At 9:30, Les dropped me off at the Cancer Clinic and went back home.
 He didn't want to bring his germs into the hospital.

 After a short wait, I was taken to a small room with a comfortable recliner, a television, and places for me to hang my coot, etc.